 To hammer home another example of proprioception you can try this little experiment.
 The next time you go to a coffee shop, or out to lunch find someone in the room that is sitting across from you.
 They don’t necessarily have to be facing you.
 As a matter of fact they can be slightly turned away from your direction.

 Now once you’ve found the person then without being a major league creeper lock your eyes on them and stare right at them.
 Don’t look away…just keep your eyes right on them.
-If you do this long enough depending on that person’s sense of awareness they will eventually realize that they are being watched and will turn to look in your direction.
+They eventually will realize they are being watched and will turn to look in your direction after a bit of time.
 At this point it may be a good idea to not maintain the creep stare…now you can look away.

 In terms of training and enhancing your proprioceptive sense I’m big on having my students perform movements that require a more complex level of control and technique.
 On a large scale to me having optimal performance is about bridging the gap between strength and grace.
 This is why I’m big on challenging my students to perform movements that will initially challenge their coordination and skills.

-You see your body has proprioceptors located throughout your system which can be found in muscles, tendons, and fibrous capsules in the joints.
-These proprioceptors are constantly giving feedback to your brain as to where you are in space and as you move and orient yourself the feedback changes.
+You see your body has proprioceptors located throughout your system.
+Muscles, tendons, and fibrous capsules in your joints contain these.
+These proprioceptors are constantly giving feedback to your brain as to where you are in space.
+This system works to allow you to move and orient yourself as the feedback changes.

-Now on the surface this is one complex system and your brain has to be smart enough to process all of it.
-Additionally your electrical pathways have to be efficient enough to process all of this information so that you don’t end up aimlessly wandering out into the middle of the road to get pancaked by a dump truck.
+Now on the surface this is one complex system.
+In addition to this your brain has to be smart enough to process all of it.
+Furthermore your electrical pathways have to be efficient enough to process all of this information.
+This is critical so that you don’t end up aimlessly wandering out into the middle of the road to get pancaked by a dump truck.

 Yet, this sort of aimless lack of awareness seems to be very common in today’s society.
-Once again people keep their faces buried into their cell phones and their bodies aren’t challenged to move and master movement in such a way that they have a natural feel of how to go about coordinating themselves in a relative environment.
+Once again people keep their faces buried into their cell phones.
+As a result their bodies aren’t challenged to move.
+They lack a natural feel of how to go about coordinating themselves in a relative environment.